StoneOrbits/VortexEngine/docs/basic_usage.md

 Some devices have more _modes_, some have less.
 But each device is able to cycle through the modes and enter menus all with just the _navigation buttons_.

+Menus allow you to program your device, such as changing the colors, blinking patterns, brightness, or even transferring modes to other devices.

 ## Navigating
 There is three ways to use the _navigation buttons_ on your device: **short clicks**, **long clicks**, and **holds**